API Reference Introduction

 - Operations: Supported endpoints, paths, parameters, and example requests or responses for common use cases.

-Core API Sections
+Core API sections

 Start with API fundamentals, authentication, request formats, response structure, date handling, tools, and versioning.